validatedpatterns/gitea-chart/README.md

 - Helm 3.0+
 - PV provisioner for persistent data support

+## Chart upgrade to 5.0.0

+:warning: The most recent `5.0.0` update brings some major and breaking changes.
+Please note the following changes in the Chart to upgrade successfully. :warning:

+### App.ini generation

+The app.ini generation has changed and now utilizes the environment-to-ini script provided by newer Gitea versions.

+:boom: The Helm Chart now requires Gitea versions of at least 1.11.0.

+This change ensures, that the app.ini is now persistent.

+#### Secret Key generation

+Gitea secret keys (SECRET_KEY, INTERNAL_TOKEN, JWT_SECRET) are now generated
+automatically in certain situations:

+- New install: By default the secrets are created automatically.
+If you provide secrets via `gitea.config` they will be used instead of automatic generation.
+- Existing installs: The secrets won't be deployed, neither via configuration nor via auto generation.
+We explicitly prevent to set new secrets.

+:rotating_light: It would be possible to set new secret keys manually by entering the running container and rewriting the app.ini by hand.
+However, this it is not advisable to do so for existing installations.
+Certain settings like _LDAP_ would not be readable anymore.

 ## Chart upgrade from 3.x.x to 4.0.0

 :warning: The most recent `4.0.0` update brings some breaking changes.
 Please note